 Chamara was first made aware of Flinders University after it was recommended to him by a friend in Adelaide.
 He was drawn to the idea of further study after learning that the University is ranked among the top 2% of higher education institutions in the world.

 Now in his penultimate year of a Masters of Accounting and Finance, Chamara has found his Masters a challenging – and rewarding – experience.
-Particularly thats to the staff and tutors he has met along the way, who have been key in supporting Chamara’s learning.
+Particularly thanks to the staff and tutors he has met along the way, who have been key in supporting Chamara’s learning.

 “Dr Wee Ching Pok is a very good tutor, as she tried to teach in the very simplest way some complex theories so that everybody can understand.
 Also, she makes sure all students are actively participating in tutorial classes.”